Informatik-Projekt-Kurs/documentation/docs/architecture/design.md

 **shadcn:**
 Shadcn components help maintain a consistent design across all platforms, ensuring a cohesive user experience.
 These pre-built, customizable components can be easily tailored to meet specific design needs, offering flexibility without starting from scratch.
 By providing a solid foundation, shadcn reduces the time spent on repetitive initial designs, allowing teams to focus on customizing and enhancing the user interface.

-## Preline UI: Layout Inspiration
+**Preline UI:**
 For layout inspiration, we look to Preline UI.
-This helps us structure our pages and components in ways that look good and functionally effective.
+This helps structure pages and components in ways that are both visually appealing and functionally effective.
+Preline UI offers a variety of well-designed layouts that can serve as a starting point for creating intuitive and aesthetically pleasing user interfaces.
+By drawing from these layouts, we can ensure that our designs are cohesive, easy to navigate, and aligned with best practices in modern web design, providing a strong foundation for customization and creativity in the final product.